-First, consistent with previous chapters, I use the level of urbanization, since suburban isolation allows the control of cultural capital (Merelman 1994, 5).
+First, I use the level of urbanization, since suburban isolation allows white control of cultural capital (Merelman 1994, 5).
 This test for suburban exceptionalism is a rather blunt measure, however, since counties can be large and diverse.
 Rather than simply use the county's overall level of urbanization, therefore, I also tried a second approach based upon whether the respondent reported personally living in a metropolitan area.
-Finally, I tried a measure that would get me past pure suburbanization, and look specifically at one component of white middle-class privilege: the percent of the labor force in professional occupations, since these draw heavily on "cultural capital."
+Finally, I tried a measure that would get past pure suburbanization, and look specifically at one component of white middle-class privilege: the percent of the labor force in professional occupations, since these draw heavily on "cultural capital."